-A horn and strobe lights will sound in the event it becomes necessary to evacuate the building.
+An alarm will sound in the event it becomes necessary to evacuate the building.
 Each room has posted directions for evacuation routes.
 It is the student's responsibility to read and follow them.
-When the horn sounds, leave the building and remain outside the building until directed to return.
+When the alarm sounds, leave the building and remain outside the building until directed to return.
 Everyone must leave the building.